 - Illini Gadget Garage Grand Opening (officially open to the public upon completion of renovations for ADA compliance, 2016)

-Beginning in July 2017, we’re offering educational webinars and workshops to help educate the public about electronics repair and related issues (click on the “webinars” link to see archived recordings and slides).
+In 2017, we’re offered an educational webinars and a few workshops to help educate the public about electronics repair and related issues (click on the “webinars” link to see archived recordings and slides).
 We have high hopes for adding more workshops and webinars in the future!

 - July 27, 2017 What the Tech?
 Learn Basic Electronic Component Function with the Illini Gadget Garage (webinar)

-Project coordinator Joy Scrogum is teaching a course for the Osher Lifelong Learning Institute (OLLI at Illinois) on Reuse as a Sustainability Strategy in Fall 2017.
+Project coordinator Joy Scrogum taught a course for the Osher Lifelong Learning Institute (OLLI at Illinois) on Reuse as a Sustainability Strategy in Fall 2017.
 One of the course sessions will focus on repair and the Illini Gadget Garage will be presented as an example.
 See http://olli.illinois.edu/courses/current.html#contemporaryissues.

 Besides writing posts for this web site (check out the “Archives” listing on the side bar to catch up on past posts), we also share information related to sustainable electronics issues, repair, and consumer information via our social media platforms.
 See the links in the “Socialize With Us” box on the side bar to connect with us.